Reserve Bank governor Michele Bullock bored by questioning on government spending, inflation

 “I understand people are disappointed with the interest rate rise but it would not be appropriate in the circumstances we’ve got to not take that action because inflation is bad for everyone,” she said.

-“If you look at the difference between our forecasts in November where we had inflation coming back into the band and you look at our forecasts now, the key difference there is not fiscal policy, it’s pretty much the same as it was in November,” she said.
+“The key difference there is not fiscal policy, it’s pretty much the same as it was in November,” she said.
+“The key difference is private demand.”

-But it climbed to 3.6 per cent by September and after dipping to 3.4 per cent in November climbed back to 3.8 per cent at the end of last year, leading to February’s 25 basis point hike that took the cash rate to 3.85 per cent.
+Headline inflation climbed back to 3.8 per cent at the end of last year, leading to February’s 25 basis point hike that took the cash rate to 3.85 per cent.

-Last year’s three rate cuts - in February, May and August - also coincided with a 31.8 per cent annual increase in the value of new property investor loans, Australian Bureau of Statistics lending finance data showed.
+Last year’s three rate cuts - in February, May and August - had coincided with a 31.8 per cent annual increase in the value of new property investor loans, Australian Bureau of Statistics lending finance data showed.